 Aston Martin sources its switchgear from Mercedes-Benz rather than Ford nowadays, yet interiors still aren’t its forte.
 If you’ve just stepped out of an Audi R8, you’ll likely be disappointed.

 Let’s start with the positives.
-The 2018 Vantage remains a two-seater (unlike, of course, the 911), but offers markedly more headroom and legroom than the outgoing car.
+The Vantage remains a two-seater (unlike, of course, the 911), but offers markedly more headroom and legroom than the previous car.
 Concave door panels allow extra space for elbows, too.
 Those on the loftier side of six-feet will no longer feel constrained.

 Build quality also seems good.
 Most surfaces are swathed in neatly-trimmed Alcantara or leather, meaning a pleasing absence of plastic.
 And while the squared-off steering wheel prompted jokes about the infamous Austin Allegro ‘Quartic’ wheel, it’s comfortable and unobtrusive on the move.

 Negatives?
-Well, there’s nothing explicitly wrong with Merc’s last-generation ‘Comand’ media system, but it’s notably less slick and attractive than the current version.
-And making do with outdated tech is frustrating in a car costing £120,900.
+Well, there’s nothing explicitly wrong with Mercedes’ old ‘Comand’ media system, but it’s notably less slick and attractive than newer versions.
+And making do with outdated tech is frustrating in a car costing this much.
 At least Apple Carplay and Android Auto smartphone integration are standard.

 Ergonomics could be improved, too.
 The Vantage’s centre console feels cluttered, with lots of buttons squeezed into a small space.
 If only Aston had applied the same minimalist design principles inside as out.